Herm-Studio/StakeVladDracula/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/Herm-Studio/StakeVladDracula)

+> [!NOTE]
-This project is an experimental one.
+> This project is an experimental one.
 While it has been optimized, caution is still advised, and any consequences of use are at your own risk!

 ## How to use
 Just deploy the project and you are ready to go.